Ed O'Neil

 Edward William O'Neil (born September 8, 1952) is an American football coach and former professional linebacker, who played seven seasons in the National Football League (NFL).

-High school and college
+Early life and college

 O'Neil was named a high school All-American while attending Warren Area High School in Warren, Pennsylvania.
 From 1970 to 1973, he played linebacker for coaching legend Joe Paterno at Penn State.
 A three-year letterman, he was team captain of the Nittany Lions' undefeated 1973 team and was named an All-American that same season.

 O'Neil earned a Bachelor of Science in Health and Physical Education from Penn State University in 1974.
 He was a member of Phi Gamma Delta.

 Professional career

-O'Neil was a first round draft pick, 8th overall, by the Detroit Lions in the 1974 NFL Draft.
+O'Neil was a first round draft pick, 8th overall, by the Detroit Lions in the 1974 NFL draft.
 He played linebacker for the Lions from 1974 to 1979 and the Green Bay Packers in 1980.